Our Founder and Executive director

 My style focuses on gentle and restorative movements that encourage flexibility and relaxation.
 Utilizing props to promote alignment and accessibility to all abilities and levels of fitness.
 I believe there is no greater gift than compassion, the compassion we extend to others and reflect on to ourselves.
 My goal is to create a safe environment for people to explore the body’s potential and reconnect with stillness that exists in the mind.
 In my spare time I love to travel, read, write poetry, and sing.

 Born and raised in the suburbs of Atlanta, GA.
-Moved to Birmingham, AL in 2011 after years of struggling with mental health and drug abuse issues.
+Moved to Birmingham, AL in 2011.
 Graduated from UAB with a B.S. in Biomedical Sciences in 2017.

 Bham was the city where I first felt seen, validated, and supported as a transman.
 Gratitude to this awesome community of beautiful people, I am here for you in any way I can be.